Nuxfonics/nuxfonics/README.md

 # Nuxfonics

-A practical phonetic encoding system for global real-world use
+Practical everyday use phonetic encoding system for global real-world languages, using the standard QWERTY keyboard.

 ---